From idea to polished, versioned document

 Choose the right template

-Use Comprehensive for enterprise projects, Lean for MVPs, Technical for dev-heavy products, User Stories for agile sprints, MRD for marketing, BRD for business cases, FRD for functional specs, and SRS for formal compliance.
+Use Comprehensive for enterprise projects, Lean for MVPs, Technical for dev-heavy products, User Stories for agile sprints, MRD for marketing, BRD for business cases, SRS for formal compliance, and Idea Exploration for early-stage validation.

 Ready to try it yourself?